-1087 William I died; succeeded as King of England by his second son, William II (the first son, Robert, became Duke of Normandy) 1095 Beginning of the 'Crusades': so-called 'Holy Wars' in the eastern Mediterranean region to establish the dominance of Christianity over other faiths (principally Islam) Accession of King Henry I. He married Princess Edith of Scot-IIOO land, daughter of King Malcolm III and Queen Margaret, but did not have a son.
-His daughter, Matilda, was proposed as a future queen in the 1120s, but Henry's nephew, Stephen (the only living grandson of William I), became king when Henry died in 1135 Matilda's son Henry (by Geoffrey Plantagenet of Anjou) 1152 married Eleanor of Aquitaine, divorced wife of the French king, Louis VII.
+- 1095 Beginning of the 'Crusades': so-called 'Holy Wars' in the eastern Mediterranean region to establish the dominance of Christianity over other faiths (principally Islam) - 1100 Accession of King Henry I. He married Princess Edith of Scotland, daughter of King Malcolm III and Queen Margaret, but did not have a son.
+His daughter, Matilda, was proposed as a future queen in the 1120s, but Henry's nephew, Stephen (the only living grandson of William I), became king when Henry died in 1135 - 1152 Matilda's son Henry (by Geoffrey Plantagenet of Anjou) married Eleanor of Aquitaine, divorced wife of the French king, Louis VII.
 Henry was King Stephen's nominated successor, and became King Henry II in 1154.
-In Henry's thirty-seven years as king, England owned most of western France Nicholas Brakespeare became the first (and only) Englishman 1153 to be elected Pope of the Roman Catholic church; he took the title Hadrian VI Thomas à Becket, the reforming archbishop of Canterbury, 1170 was murdered in the cathedral by Henry II's soldiers 1189 Accession of King Richard I ('the Lionheart'); he was closely involved in foreign wars, including the Middle Eastern 'Crusades' (which continued into the late thirteenth century).
-Richard died in France in 1199, and his brother John became king England lost political control of Normandy.
-There was a strong 1204 feeling in the early thirteenth century towards democratic politics and the establishment of a new 'English' national identity after centuries as 'Anglo-Saxons'.
+In Henry's thirty-seven years as king, England owned most of western France - 1153 Nicholas Brakespeare became the first (and only) Englishman to be elected Pope of the Roman Catholic church; he took the title Hadrian VI - 1170 Thomas à Becket, the reforming archbishop of Canterbury, was murdered in the cathedral by Henry II's soldiers - 1189 Accession of King Richard I ('the Lionheart'); he was closely involved in foreign wars, including the Middle Eastern 'Crusades' (which continued into the late thirteenth century).
+Richard died in France in 1199, and his brother John became king - England lost political control of Normandy.
+There was a strong feeling in the early thirteenth century towards democratic politics and the establishment of a new 'English' national identity after centuries as 'Anglo-Saxons'.
 This nationalist feeling was encouraged by the heroic status of King Richard I, who died young.
 His successor, King John, was never popular.
-One of John's adversaries was Robin Hood, Earl of Huntingdon, who was probably the first democratically inclined nobleman in English history English colonisation of Ireland began 1210 Pope Innocent III convoked the fourth Lateran Council of the 1215 Roman Catholic church, to give new moral guidelines to thirteenth-century Europe King John signed the Magna Carta at Runnymede; this docu-1215 ment transferred many of the King's political powers to landowning noblemen.
+One of John's adversaries was Robin Hood, Earl of Huntingdon, who was probably the first democratically inclined nobleman in English history - 1210 English colonisation of Ireland began - 1215 Pope Innocent III convoked the fourth Lateran Council of the Roman Catholic church, to give new moral guidelines to thirteenth-century Europe - 1215 King John signed the Magna Carta at Runnymede; this document transferred many of the King's political powers to landowning noblemen.
 A new distinction between 'government' (which remained at the royal court) and 'parliament' (which was the prerogative of the aristocracy) emerged at this time.
-This new division of power was not changed until the First
+This new division of power was not changed until the First Reform Bill of 1832